rockyburt/Ketchup/README.md

     ```sh
     poetry run alembic revision --autogenerate -m "New ketchup_todos table"
+    ```

+6. At this point, make sure PostgreSQL has beeng configured properly with an empty database setup and referenced by either `config.DB_URI` or by setting os env variable `KETCHUP_DB_URI`.
+Once that's been done, run the following to setup the necessary database schema.

+    ```sh

     # before running the following, make sure the appropriate postgres database has been created
     # the postgresql connection can be overridden by using something like: